alinamalvin/sinatraproject/restaurants/spec.md

 - [x] Include user input validations
       'validates' method included in User class, the username/password cannot be blank-the precense for both is required
-- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
--     If account already exists, the arror message appears.
+- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) If account already exists, the error message appears.
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm